-During Fiscal 2020, Avalon sold the rights to the near-surface mineral resources above a depth of 150 metres above sea level ("Upper Zone Resources") to Cheetah Resources Pty Ltd. ("Cheetah").
-Avalon retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and will continue to have access to the property for development and mining of its 100% owned Basal Zone resources.
+During Fiscal 2020, Avalon sold the rights to the near-surface dominantly light rare earth mineral resources above a depth of 150 metres ("Upper Zone Resources") to Cheetah Resources Pty Ltd. ("Cheetah").
+Avalon retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and will continue to have access to the property for development and mining of its 100% owned Basal Zone heavy rare earth resource.
 Avalon has also agreed to waive the 3.0% NSR Royalty for the first five years of Cheetah's commercial production and to grant Cheetah the option to pay the Company \$2 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
 Cheetah also has the option to purchase the Company's option in the 2.5% NSR Royalty, provided that, upon exercising the option, it extinguishes this royalty.
 The eight mining leases are jointly recorded in the names of Cheetah 50% and the Company 50%, while the beneficial ownership is held in trust by Cheetah and Avalon as to their respective beneficial ownership entitlement in and to the Upper Zone Resources and the Basal Zone Resources, respectively.
 Avalon and Cheetah have formed a jointly-owned corporation (NWT Rare Earths Ltd.) to hold the exploration permits and related authorizations related to Nechalacho and have also entered into a co-ownership agreement governing each party's activities and management at site.
-On November 30, 2020, a new Land Use Permit MV2020D0013, expiring November 29, 2025 and Water License expiring November 29, 2027 were approved for both the Cheetah Demonstration Project and the previously approved Avalon Nechalacho early works construction activities.
+On November 30, 2020, a new Land Use Permit MV2020D0013, expiring November 29, 2025 and Water License expiring November 29, 2027 were approved for both the Cheetah Demonstration Project and the previously approved Basal Zone early works construction activities.

-Expenditures during the Quarter were \$17,975 (2020 - \$8,443), which were incurred primarily on annual mining lease fees and on-going sample storage costs.
+Expenditures during the Quarter were \$4,109 (2020 - \$7,561), which were incurred primarily on ongoing sample storage costs.
+Avalon staff continue to provide occasional consulting services to Cheetah mainly related to project permitting.